What is my nationality? – A question posed by many living overseas

 FBAR and FATCA: Have foreign accounts?
 We’ll assist with FinCEN Form 114 (FBAR) and Form 8938 to ensure you comply with US laws.

 Here’s a brief example: John, a UK citizen who has recently acquired American citizenship, is perplexed about his tax duties in both countries.
-We helped John understand that while his nationality of the USA requires him to file tax returns in the US, his residence in the UK also subjects him to UK tax laws.
+We helped John understand that while his nationality in the USA requires him to file tax returns in the US, his residence in the UK also subjects him to UK tax laws.
 Our tailored advice helped John take advantage of the Foreign Earned Income Exclusion (FEIE) to avoid double taxation.

 How is your US citizenship determined?